Skip to Content

 The system intentionally separates who asks for the modal from how the modal behaves:

-• ConnectState.tsx (documented on the ConnectButton page) renders the CTA, owns isModalOpen, and registers itself with the bridge.
+• ConnectState.tsx (documented on the ConnectButton page) renders the CTA and calls openWalletConnectModal() on click.

-• connectModalBridge.ts exports openWalletConnectModal() plus useRegisterWalletConnectOpener().
-Only one opener exists at a time, so the first registered component (usually ConnectButton) owns the modal until it unmounts, at which point the bridge clears itself.
+• connectModalBridge.ts exports openWalletConnectModal() plus registerWalletConnectOpener() / useRegisterWalletConnectOpener().
+Only one opener exists at a time, and the most recently registered handler wins.

-• WalletModalHost.tsx mounts near the app root and registers an opener exactly once during bootstrap.
-That opener stays active only until another component (e.g., ConnectState) registers its own handler; when that component unmounts, no fallback is automatically restored, so at least one trigger must remain mounted to keep openWalletConnectModal() functional.
+• WalletModalHost.tsx mounts near the app root and registers an opener during bootstrap.
+If another surface later registers and then unmounts, no fallback is automatically restored, so keep at least one opener mounted to keep openWalletConnectModal() functional.

 Connect button triggering the modal on a mobile layout